cloverinteractive/boilerplate/README.md

 1. Webpack configuration is in the `config/webpack` folder.
 1. All code live in the `src/` folder.
 1. Server code specifically can ben found at `src/server`.
-1. Tests live inside of the `test/` folder, spec filenames are suffixed with *-test.js* and folder structure will match that of the `src/` folder structure.
+1. Tests live inside of the `test/` folder, test filenames are suffixed with *-test.js* and folder structure will match that of the `src/` folder structure.

 ## Practices